Who is Lane Casteix?

 After four years in the Air Force, I landed a job in advertising in New Orleans where I had the privilege of working with people much more talented than I am designing many award-winning packages and product promotions.
 I am still there.
 Only instead of being a graphic designer, the other inmates let me think I run the place.

 Hobbies?
 This is where it gets confusing.
 I had my painting period.
 Most of them are hanging in my home.
 Then it was my pistol-shooting-competition period, followed by my rifle-shooting-competition period, followed by my deer-hunting period.
 In there somewhere was my Jeep-riding period, when my elder son and I would trash my Jeep on the weekends in the Bonnet Carré Spillway.
-After that, came my Bible period.
+After that came my Bible period.
 I am still in that one.

 All my life I have made up stories in my head to entertain myself, and since I’m an incurable romantic at heart (eyes water during chick flicks), my stories usually have a romantic plot.
-Lest my head explode, I decided the folks inside needed to come out, thus my writing period.
+Lest my head explodes, I decided the folks inside needed to come out, thus my writing period.

 Pets?
 I have four useless feral cats (make that five, a new one just showed up), one of which doesn’t even like me, and two chickens that produce only an occasional egg to convince me I need to keep buying feed for them.
 Unfortunately, I made the mistake of naming them, which guaranteed they would not see the inside of the gumbo pot.